Skip to content

 CSS custom properties

 Distance from the active edge.
-Default 0px.
-Use to clear a sticky header when placement="top"
+Use to clear a sticky header when placement="top".

 Top layer.
 The bar uses popover="manual" internally, so it paints in the document's top layer — z-index is not needed and would be ignored.
 Target l-sticky-bar:popover-open to style the revealed state.